Brendan Behan: In popular culture

-Behan's two poems from his work The Hostage, On the eighteenth day of November and The Laughing Boy were translated into Swedish and recorded by Ann Sofi Nilsson on the album När kommer dagen.
+Behan's two poems from his work The Hostage, On the Eighteenth Day of November and The Laughing Boy were translated into Swedish and recorded by Ann Sofi Nilsson on the album När kommer dagen.
 The same poems were translated in 1966 to Greek and recorded by Maria Farantouri on the album Ένας όμηρος (The hostage) by Mikis Theodorakis.

+Irish actor Shay Duffin wrote and performed a one-person show in which he portrayed Behan.

-A pub named after Behan is located in the historically Irish Jamaica Plain section of Boston, Massachusetts.
-A bronze sculpture of the writer stands outside the Palace Bar on Dublin's Fleet Street.
+A pub named after Behan is located in the Jamaica Plain section of Boston, Massachusetts.
+A bronze sculpture of the writer sits on the banks of the Royal Canal, while a bronze of Behan's head sits inside Searson's bar, one of his watering holes, on Pembroke Road, Dublin.

 According to J.P.
 Donleavy's History of The Ginger Man, Behan was instrumental in bringing Donleavy in contact with M. Girodios of Olympia Press (Paris) to help Donleavy's first novel, The Ginger Man, be published despite its having been ostracised by the world literature community for its "filth" and "obscenity".

 In the season 4 Mad Men episode Blowing Smoke, which premiered on 10 October 2010, Midge Daniels introduces Don to her playwright husband, Perry, and says, "When we met, I said he looked like Brendan Behan."

 In May 2011, Brendan at the Chelsea, written by Behan's niece Janet Behan, was the first play performed in the Naughton Studio at the new Lyric Theatre in Belfast.
 The production tells the story of Behan's residence at New York's Hotel Chelsea in 1963.
 It was a critical success and is being revived for a tour to Theatre Row in New York in September 2013 before returning to the Lyric in October 2013.

-Morrissey's 2014 song Mountjoy references the writer: Brendan Behan's laughter rings / For what he had or hadn’t done / For he knew then as I know now / That for each and every one of us / We all lose / Rich or poor, / We all lose / Rich or poor, they all lose.
+Morrissey's 2014 song Mountjoy references the writer: Brendan Behan's laughter rings / For what he had or hadn't done / For he knew then as I know now / That for each and every one of us / We all lose / Rich or poor, / We all lose / Rich or poor, they all lose.

+In 1959, on the Album Songs for Swingin' Sellers, Peter Sellers parodies Behan's TV interviews in the sketch 'In a Free State' - an interview with Mr Bedham, an Irish playwright who is "slurred, angry, panting and ready to commit murder to get at a drink".
+According to the journalist William J. Weatherby, Behan's wife admired Sellers' impersonation of her husband and considered Bedham's references to "the thirst" the most accurate part of the sketch.
+The Sketch was written by Max Schreiner with music by Ron Goodwin.

+Most recently, The Dropkick Murphys reference Behan’s strong influence on Irish music on their 2025 album “For The People”.